SFarida/SFarida/README.md

 #### Pinned
-Portfolio is a mobile friendly website which was built with mobile-first approach.
+Portfolio is a mobile friendly website which was built with mobile-first approach using CSS media queries.
+The Project list and project description are all manipulated with JavaScript.

 [![Dev.to](https://github-readme-stats.vercel.app/api/pin/?username=SFarida&repo=portfolio)](https://github.com/SFarida/portfolio)